Goa Gospels

 Cloud lining over Mandwa Jetty

-Yes.
-Amazing is an understatement.
+Amazing is undersold.

 Sunset on the Jetty